meshhq/terraform-meshhq-ecs-cluster/terraform.md

 As Terraform states on their website, the tool allows you to "safely and predictably create, change, and improve production infrastructure."

-In plain english, Terraform allows you to describe you infrastrucutre via configuration files.
-Once you have your configuration files in place, the terraform CLI then allows you to spin up your cloud resources from the command line.
-As an added bonus, it also allows us to avoid the AWS dashboard ;).
+In plain english, Terraform allows you to describe your infrastrucutre via configuration files.
+Once you have your configuration files in place, the `Terraform` CLI allows you to spin up your cloud resources from the command line.
+As an added bonus, it also helps us to avoid the AWS dashboard ;).

 When we deploy ECS Clusters, they are typically configured in a simalar manner.
 This makes it very easy for us to express our default configuration with Terraform.
 Our typical configuration is as follows:

-* Cluster Instances - Min of 3, Max of 5
+* Cluster Instances - Min of 2, Max of 5, Desired of 3
 * Load Balancing - Via an Application Load Balancer
 * Security - Ingress on 80 (HTTP), 443 (HTTPS) and 22 (SSH), All Egress.